mehulmpt/ps-extender/README.md

 ## 🎓 Usage

 The easiest way to use this is to install is using webstore [here](http://bit.ly/ps-extender).
-For some reason, if it doesn't work, then follow the steps:
+For some reason, if it doesn't work, then follow the <strong>offline install</strong> steps:

 1. Click on clone--->download zip
 2. Type chrome://extensions/ in your URL